 - a.
 Conflict Resolution-typically used for less serious offenses and only when both parties agree to conflict resolution - b.
-Administrative Resolution-resolution by a trained administrator makes an extraordinary determination to re-open the investigation or to forward the matter for administrative resolution.
-This decision lies in the sole discretion of the Title IX Coordinator.
+Administrative Resolution-resolution by a trained administrator

 The process followed is dictated by the preference of the parties.
 Conflict Resolution will only occur if selected by both parties, otherwise the Administrative Resolution Process applies.